 About Sentinel Apiaries:

-- A colony health monitoring program for 4 colonies ($275) or 8 colonies ($499)
+- A colony health monitoring program for:

-- 6 months of Varroa and Nosema samples processed by our lab
+- 6 months of Varroa samples processed

 - Monthly hive health inspections conducted by you

-Participation from beekeepers like you has helped us build one of the largest continuous colony level databases in the world!
+Participation from beekeepers like you has helped us build one of the largest continuous colony-level databases in the world!

 Your Sentinel Data Contributes to Exciting Research!

-- Investigation of inter-apiary Varroa transmission (Varroa “bomb”)
+- Investigation of inter-apiary Varroa transmission

 - Correlation of internal physical symptoms to mortality using historical Sentinel samples

 - Collaboration with NASA-DEVELOP to investigate landscape effects on Sentinel colony health using NASA-Earth satellite imagery